Orange-OpenSource/a11y-guidelines/src/en/articles/how-to-test-android.md

 - "Open *app name*"
 - "Turn volume up"

-By default, element names are superimposed.
-Also, for an application to be controllable in this way, the interactive components must have a simple and consistent accessible name (in particular in the case of a link image or button image without a visible label).
+Once Voice Access has been activated, say "show labels", which will display the accessible name assigned to components without a visible label.
+For an application to be controllable in this way, the interactive components must have a simple and consistent accessible name (in particular in the case of a link image or button image without a visible label).

 ![](https://github.com/user-attachments/assets/6e28c394-bcdb-4937-9f37-083327e0208a)

-It's also possible to display the number of the elements or even a numbered grid to reach them.

 ### Font size